Childhood-Onset Fluency Disorder

 - Words produced with an excess of physical tension (e.g., head jerking, fist clenching)

-Symptoms may come and go depending on the task at hand.
-For example, symptoms may be absent during oral reading, singing, or talking to an inanimate object, but present in casual conversation with another person.
+According to the DSM-5, symptoms may come and go depending on the task at hand.
+For example, symptoms may be absent during oral reading or singing but present in casual conversation with another person.
 Symptoms can be exacerbated by stress, anxiety, or feeling self-conscious.
 Symptoms may also be accompanied by motor movements, such as eye blinks, tics, and shaking of the lips or face.

 Diagnosis of childhood-onset fluency disorder is made by a trained health-care professional, such as a speech-language pathologist.
-Treatment is multi-faceted and focuses on decreasing or eliminating fluency problems, such as stuttering, as well as developing effective communication skills and promoting participation in school, work, and social environments.
+Treatment is multi-faceted and focuses on decreasing or eliminating fluency problems as well as developing effective communication skills and promoting participation in school, work, and social environments.

 A majority of children who develop symptoms of childhood-onset fluency disorder will recover from the condition.
 The severity of symptoms at age 8 will often predict the potential for recovery, as well as the persistence of symptoms into adolescence and adulthood.